clezcano/Database-Generation-for-Itemset-Mining/README.md

 # DBGen
-Database Generation for itemset mining
-Author: Ramesh, Zaki and Maniatty
+Database Generation for itemset mining by Ramesh, Zaki and Maniatty Implementation by Christian Lezcano